Portfolio Optimization Rules beyond the Mean-Variance Approach: Conclusions

 \section{Conclusions}

 This paper introduces a series of models designed to enhance the quality of asset allocation rules.
-Analyzing historical stock index returns across various time scales, we find that the ALD serves as a suitable return model for daily, weekly, and monthly returns.
+By analyzing historical stock index returns across various time scales, we find that the ALD serves as a suitable model for daily, weekly, and monthly returns.
 We derive allocation rules for ALD returns and systematically compare them to the mean-variance approach.
-Our model enables to study the average and the worst-case scenarios, taking into account the uncertainty associated with the expected returns.
-We investigate the integration of block structures into portfolio allocation rules.
-By incorporating block constraints into precision matrix estimation, we promote conditional independence between inter-block constituents and facilitate the inversion of singular covariance or precision matrices under specific conditions.
-Finally, we develop allocation rules for log-normal distributed cross-sectional returns, laying the groundwork for long-term portfolio allocations.
+We also introduce a model where the expected returns are represented as Gaussian random variables and study the average and worst-case scenarios, thus taking into account the uncertainty associated with the expected returns.
+We argue that deriving the sample covariance matrix from the precision matrix is more natural if the graphical structure, which encodes the conditional independence of assets, is known.
+This procedure enhances the numerical stability of the covariance matrix inversion by removing spurious correlations.
+Finally, we develop allocation rules for log-normal distributed cross-sectional returns, using a power-law utility function, thereby providing insight into optimal long-term portfolio allocations.